NickWaldock/the-woodshed/README.md

 [REACT](https://react.dev/) is a popular JavaScript library that creates interfaces out of individualised components that combine to create the users screen experience.

 ### Toastify
 [Toastify](https://www.npmjs.com/package/react-toastify) is s React library for creating custom pop-up alerts.
-In this project I wanted to utilise a custom alert that wasn't the typical bootstrap alert style.
-This alert has a progress bar that indicated to the user when it will dissapear, it also has an animation effect when entering the screen and leaving the screen.
+In this project I wanted to utilise a custom alert to replace the typical bootstrap alert style.
+This alert has a progress bar that indicated to the user when it will automatically dissapear, it also has an animation effect when entering the screen and leaving the screen.
 <br>
 Three alerts exist:
 - A Success alert to show an action has been successful, such as creating a post, or updating a profile;